 If you’re lucky, your university will offer you on-campus accommodation or a partnership.
-If your university doesn’t offer you anything, turn to international student groups, so there are many via social networks.
+If your university does not offer you anything, turn to international student groups, so there are many via social networks.
 There are several Facebook self-help groups and many housing proposals.
-You can also contact people from your university in France who have been to your exchange university.
+You will also be able to contact people from your home university who have been to your exchange university.
 Of course, call on your network and contact local real estate agencies.

 You need to know the numbers of the firefighters, the police and the Samu equivalent of the country you are going to stay in.
 Make sure you know what to do and who to call if there are any problems.

 Visit the destination country and meet its inhabitants